mrjackyliang/discord-stonker-bot/README.md

 _This feature can be extended with the [delete message](#2-snitch-notifications) notification._

+__NOTE:__ Please prioritize channel restrictions before server-wide restrictions since only the first match will be executed.

 | __Key__                                       | __Type__   | __Description__                                             | __Required__ | __Accepted Values__                                                                                                                                                 |
 |-----------------------------------------------|------------|-------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `regex-rules`                                 | `object[]` |                                                             | no           |                                                                                                                                                                     |